 Structured Incremental Approach

-Whether you go with the trial project option or not, adopting a structured, incremental approach to transitioning to Smart Manufacturing is almost always the best option.
+Whether you go with the trial project option or not, adopting a structured, incremental approach is almost always the best option.

-How far you go and how quickly depends on your current circumstances and immediate future plans.
-For example, it might save you in the long-run if you increase the scale of a project that introduces Smart Manufacturing concepts, processes, or technologies if the project requires a considerable investment in new equipment.
+How far you go and how quickly depends on your current circumstances and immediate plans.
+For example, it might save you in the long run if you increase the scale of a project if it requires a considerable investment in new equipment.

-The most obvious reason for this is the fact it might not be practical, for financial, regulatory or other business reasons, to upgrade all legacy systems in a short space of time.
-Furthermore, it might not even be necessary, i.e. you might not need to upgrade all your legacy systems to achieve your Smart Manufacturing goals.
+The most obvious reason for this is the fact it might not be practical, for financial or other business reasons, to upgrade all legacy systems in a short space of time.
+Furthermore, it might not even be necessary, i.e., you might not need to upgrade all your legacy systems to achieve your Smart Manufacturing goals.

 It is also possible to explore and analyse the implementation of Smart Manufacturing processes and technologies in your facility using simulation tools.
 One of the most effective is using digital twins.

-By creating digital twins of your current equipment and processes, you can model various options and scenarios to identify the best approach, helping you decide the next steps to becoming a Smart Factory.
+By creating digital twins of your current equipment and processes, you can model various options and scenarios to identify the best approach, helping you decide on the next Smart Factory steps to take.